kdkasad/typst-homework-template/manual.typ

 The content which makes up the prompt is displayed with a `set` rule that numbers regular lists using the format `"(a)"`.
 You can create a regular numbered list in the prompt to typeset a multi-part prompt.
+See @prompt-parts.

 #example(
 ```typ